Greetings followers of Guys Like Romance Too!

 Luke hung the phone up and jerked from the chair.
 “Sandy, I need a sunrise basket quick,” he ordered rushing pass her.
 “I’ll be back for it.”

 “Okay,” came her reply.

 Luke was never so glad to live so close to his store.
 He had walked on many occasions when the weather permitted.
 It took him mere minutes to drive home.
-Rushing through his door he snatched a burgundy button down from his closet and tossed it into the dryer hoping the heat would knock out some of the wrinkles then changed from his jeans into a pair of khaki’s.
+Rushing through his door he snatched a burgundy button down from his closet and tossed it into the dryer then changed from his jeans into a pair of khaki’s.
 Luke was changed, back at the store and heading down the block in just over half an hour.

 Dixon Web Designs was located in a strip mall about five miles down the road from his establishment.
 Luke spotted his friend sitting at a table in the back of the small office with another man who had his back to the door.
 Nick saw him at the door and waved him over.
-Luke smiled, smoothed his shirt a bit and took a deep breath before approaching.
+Luke smiled, smoothed his shirt, took a deep breath and approached.

 The man sitting with Nick turned around and Luke stopped in his tracks.
-He managed to keep his jaw from dropping wide but could not swallow the gasp that escaped.
+He managed to keep his mouth from dropping opening but could not swallow the gasp that escaped.
 The computer guy had the brightest, most sparkling brown eyes Luke had ever seen.
-It was like looking into a cup of freshly poured cola sitting in the sunlight.
+It was like looking into a cup of freshly poured Coca Cola sitting in the sunlight.
 The man landed a deliberate gaze on him.
 It felt like a physical touch gliding over Luke’s skin.